Copyright © 2015 American Cancer Society

 The following items are required to be included with the online submission:

-• Cover letter that includes the statements ‘‘All authors have read and approved the manuscript’’ and “This manuscript is not under consideration elsewhere” as well as any additional information that may impact the review process
+• Cover letter that describes the significance and novelty of the work and includes the statements ‘‘All authors have read and approved the manuscript’’ and “This manuscript is not under consideration elsewhere” as well as any additional information that may impact the review process

-• Manuscript category (eg, Editorial, Review Article, Original Article, etc.)
+• Manuscript type (eg, Editorial, Review Article, Original Article, etc.)

-• The anatomic site or general topic best suited for the original article
+• The anatomic site or discipline best suited for the original article

-• Reviewer suggestions that include names, addresses, phone number, and e-mail addresses
+• Reviewer suggestions that include names and e-mail addresses

 Papers that exceed the length limitations as described in this guide will not be considered for review.